vserova/book/pages/ch_datamod.md

 A large number of additional functions for manipulating SeqIds are described in the [Sequence Utilities](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/objmgr/util/sequence.hpp) chapter.

-<a name="ch-datamod.NCBI-ID-Database-Imp"></a>
+<a name="ch_datamod.NCBI_ID_Database_Imp"></a>

 #### NCBI ID Database: Imposing Stable Seq-ids

-As described in the [Data Model](#ch-datamod.datamodel.data-model) section, Bioseqs provide a simple integer coordinate system through which a host of different data and analytical results can be easily associated with each other, even with scientists working independently of each other and on heterogeneous systems.
+As described in the [Data Model](#ch_datamod.datamodel.data_model) section, Bioseqs provide a simple integer coordinate system through which a host of different data and analytical results can be easily associated with each other, even with scientists working independently of each other and on heterogeneous systems.
 For this model to work, however, requires stable identifiers for these integer coordinate systems.
 If one scientist notes a coding region from positions 10-50 of sequence "A", then the database adds a single base pair at position 5 of "A" without changing the identifier of "A", then at the next release of the database the scientist's coding region is now frame-shifted one position and invalid.
 Unfortunately this is currently the case due to the casual use of sequence identifiers by most existing databases.

 Since NCBI integrates data from many different databases which follow their own directions, we must impose stable ids on an unstable starting material.
 While a daunting task, it is not, in the main, impossible.
 We have built a database called "ID", whose sole task is to assign and track stable sequence ids.
 ID assigns "gi" numbers, simple arbitrary integers which stably identify a particular sequence coordinate system.